The Great Glen Way: Map, Baggage Transfer, Accommodation, and more!

 Not sure yet or want to discuss your plans for the Great Glen Way with one of our trekking experts?
 Get in touch today and turn your dreams into memories!

-Great Glen Fay from Fort William to Inverness - Route and Stages
+Great Glen Fay From Fort William to Inverness - Route and Stages

 The Great Glen Way is divided into 6 stages and is 79 mi / 127 km long.
 The traditional way of walking this route is starting in Fort William and making your way northeast to Inverness.
 You can do the trek in 6 days or, if you want a more challenging trek, you can combine some of the stages to make a shorter itinerary.
 Here is the classic 6-day itinerary for the Great Glen Way: